Daniel-Son002/cs254-tamarin/README.md

 - `A_SendMsg` where a participant `A` uses participant `B`'s acknowledgement to send a message

 ## Exercise 3
 In exercise 3, you will implement the Needham-Schroeder protocol that we discussed in class.
-This exercise comes in two parts:

-In the first part, you will implement the version that is *not* secure in the man-in-the-middle attack.
-The next part will be to make the Needham-Schroeder protocol secure under the man-in-the-middle attack.
-This problem is more open-ended compared to the previous two exercises.
+This exercise has two parts.
+In the first part, you will implement the version that is *not* secure in the man-in-the-middle attack, and verify that it is insecure.
+The next part will be to make the Needham-Schroeder protocol secure using the fix proposed by Lowe.
+This problem is more open-ended than the previous two exercises and involves implementing rules and lemmas.